phanticx/phanticx/README.md

 ### Hi there 👋
-### I'm a high school student from the greater New York area interested in coding efficient solutions to everyday tasks I encounter.
+### I'm a student from the greater New York area interested in coding efficient solutions to everyday tasks I encounter.

-### What I'm currently working on- [Schoology Assignment Notifier](https://github.com/phanticx/schoology-notifier)

-### Reach me at darkphantic@gmail.com
+### Reach me at phanticx@gmail.com